aldhairescobar/aldhairescobar/README.md

 - [Certificates](https://github.com/aldhairescobar/Certificates)

 <!--

+### 💻Now
+- 🌱 Currently building projects with ReactJS and taking the "fullstackopen" course by The University of Helsinki.
+- 🔭 Walking through the javascript certification in **FreeCodeCamp** and finished the "Frontend Developer Career Path" at **Scrimba**.
+- Doing a 24 days coding challenge with Scrimba

 **aldhairescobar/aldhairescobar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: